microprediction/precise/README.md

 At present "weak" and "schur" are the only methods you may have trouble finding implemented elsewhere.
 The latter is my attempt to unify seemingly disparate approaches: namely those using a global optimization versus those using divide and conquer.

-# Model ensembles, stacking, mixtures of experts et cetera
+### Model ensembles, stacking, mixtures of experts et cetera
-This package can be used to create combinations of models.
+Same thing, sort of.
 See this [notebook example](https://github.com/microprediction/precise/blob/main/examples_colab_notebooks/lazypredict_model_portfolio.ipynb) or [these examples](https://github.com/microprediction/precise/tree/main/examples_ensembles_lazypredict).

-## Miscellaneous remarks
+# Miscellaneous remarks

  - Here is some related, and potentially related, [literature](https://github.com/microprediction/precise/blob/main/LITERATURE.md).
  - This is a piece of the microprediction project aimed at creating millions of autonomous critters to democratize AI, should you ever care to [cite](https://github.com/microprediction/microprediction/blob/master/CITE.md) the same.
 The uses include mixtures of experts models for time-series analysis, buried in [timemachines](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools) somewhere.